terorie/go-nimiq/README.md

 ## go-nimiq

-Unofficial experimental golang implementation of the Nimiq protocol.
+Unofficial experimental golang ~implementation~ code snippets that can be used for the Nimiq blockchain.
 Inspired by [go-ethereum](https://github.com/ethereum/go-ethereum).

 By terorie, 2018